Yasinvalipoor/Yasinvalipoor/README.md

 - Staying curious and learning beyond the boundaries of what I already know
 - Turning abstract ideas into tangible results
 - Keeping the user in mind—always
+- Thinking in systems and crafting scalable architectures

 ---

 ## 🧰 Skills & Tools

+- 💻 Programming: C#, .NET, Python, JavaScript, HTML/CSS
-- JavaScript, HTML/CSS, and modern front-end frameworks
+- 🧱 Frameworks: ASP.NET, modern front-end stacks
-- Automating workflows and simplifying complexity
+- 🔁 Backend & API design
-- UX thinking with a focus on minimalism and clarity
+- 🖌 UI/UX thinking with minimal, human-centered design
+- 🌐 Web application development (commercial & custom)
+- ⚙️ Passion for IoT + AI integration (beginner/experimental level)
+- 🧭 Approaches: DDD, EDD (and open to learning more)

+---

+## 💡 On the Side

+- Idea-driven: builder of startup concepts (some implemented, others still cooking)
+- Love exploring how tech and design shape the way we live and think
-- Still learning.
+- Always tinkering.
 Always learning.

 ---